 information shall be submitted as set forth below (see “Hearing Procedure”).

-(b) A teacher who is not eligible for a career status decision, and thus not entitled to

-hearing, may file a petition to the superintendent for a discretionary hearing
+(b) The teacher may file a petition to the superintendent for a discretionary hearing

 before the board.
 To be considered, the petition must be filed within 10 days after